CirroBuild/FrostiDocs/blog/2021-02-05-questdb-release-5-0-6-postgres-wire.md

   wire improvements, SQL additions and new functions for troubleshooting
 keywords:
   - postgres
-  - grafana
   - timeseries
   - database
 image: /img/blog/2021-02-05/og.png
-tags: [postgres, release, grafana, python, rust, golang]
+tags: [postgres, release, rust, golang]
 ---

 We've just released software version 5.0.6 and it comes with plenty of